1:7 Oracles, Identity, and the "Real World"

 Hence why distributed ledgers need oracles, and by extension "real" identities to function properly in the "real" world.
 Remember in the distributed ledger world, once tokens are gone, they are gone forever.
 If you send funds to a public key address you do not have the private key to, consider them lost unless you implicitly trust the smart contract.

 Say in a hypothetical smart contract Alice, Bob, and Charlie, each put in a Bitcoin to initiate a bet.
-They each send their respective Bitcoin to a common smart contract (public key) address.
+They each send their respective bitcoin to a common smart contract (public key) address.
+This smart contract is probably not on bitcoin as bitcoin struggles with smart contracts, but maybe they use another platform that converts their real bitcoin into a token representing bitcoin on another ledger system.

-Thus the only way to ever see their Bitcoin again, is if the smart contract executes the bet properly, and the real winner is paid out back to a private key address they control
+The only way to ever see their Bitcoin again, is if the smart contract executes the bet properly, and the real winner is paid out back to a private key address they control.
+Or of course the gambling platform can keep everything inside a centralized exchange which is no different than any existing online sports betting platform.

 There are two main ways to mitigate a centralized data feed attack, and determine the real winner: